dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

 ---

-Every time a student cards into one of UCLA Recreation's facilities, a record is generated.
+Every time a student cards into a UCLA Recreation facility, an entrance is timestamped and recorded.
-Just last school year, there were [1.5] million records like that.
+Last school year, 1.5 million visits were recorded like that.
-They not only tell us a lot about how students use each facility, but also inform *where and when you should workout*.
+They tell us a lot about how students use each facility and also inform *where and when you should workout*.

-The most obvious use of the data – which includes all entrance records from the 2015 to 2016 school year – is to **estimate how many people are inside the gym at a given moment**.
+The most obvious use of that data – all entrance records from the 2015 to 2016 school year – is to **estimate how many people are inside the gym at any given moment**.
-Because the anonymized records include only the timestamp of when a student entered the gym, but not the total headcount inside, we need a model to *estimate* traffic.
-That model would have to account for the fact that people who are in the gym at a given moment includes not only those who entered just now (for which we have actual data) but also *some proportion* of the people who entered *previously* and remained (here's where the model comes in).
-More details are explained later in the post, but for now, you can be rest assured that these estimates are solid.
+Because the anonymized records include only the timestamp of each entrance, but not the headcount inside a facility, we need a model to *estimate* traffic.

+That model would have to account for not only people who entered at a particular time (for which we have data) but also *some proportion* of the people who entered *previously* and remained (here's where the model comes in).
+More details are explained later, but for now you should be confident that the estimates are solid.

 ## Live Traffic Estimate

-If we know the time of day and day of week, gym usage patterns are remarkably consistent.
-While UCLA Recreation no longer provides real time traffic, we can still fairly safely estimate, in real time, how busy a gym is based on historical data.
+Gym usage patterns are remarkably consistent.
+While UCLA Recreation doesn't provides real time information, we can fairly safely estimate – in real time – how busy a gym is based on past data.

-Right now, it's likely that Wooden is <span id='wooden-traffic-text'></span>, and BFit is <span id='bfit-traffic-text'></span>
+Right now, it's likely that Wooden is <span id='wooden-traffic-text'></span>, and BFit is <span id='bfit-traffic-text'></span>.
-.

 > These live estimates are worded relative to other 1) times of day, and 2) days of week.
 > What if campus is not in session or gym hours are changed?
 Well your browser doesn't know that!